 "The biggest problem we deal with this time of year is going to be road hunting.
 Road hunting incorporates a lot of different things into that," said Agent Jason Langston.

-Langston, who has been working in Ripley County for 11 years, told Region 8 News Thursday several individuals have been arrested for hunting from the road, spotlighting and deer dogging.
+Langston, who has been working in Ripley County for 11 years, said Thursday that several individuals have been arrested for hunting from the road, spotlighting and deer dogging.

 "Basically guys are driving around in their trucks.
 They're going to be looking out from the roadway into an open field or possibly wood lines.
 A lot of times this has happened on private property," said Langston.
 "They'll stop their trucks once they see a deer in the field.
 They'll shoot from the roadway, which is an illegal thing to do and they have absolutely no idea who is in those fields, what's in the background or anything else."

 Langston said some hunters use dogs to chase deer from the woods until deer cross roadways.

 "A group of guys, they're going to turn loose usually beagle type dogs, smaller running dogs and they're going to pursue deer with these dogs.
 The main way of getting shots at these deer is to drive around the roadways," said Langston.
 "They're shooting from the roadway into the woods, and part of the time, they're shooting up and down the roads."

 Langston said he's worked an estimated 20 cases of illegal deer hunting in Ripley County over the last month.
 He said the problem is also prevalent in nearby counties.